 Known as “The Flying Greek” Spiros “Steve” Pisanos joined the RAF and flew with the famed Eagle Squadrons, American volunteers flying Spitfires prior to the United States entry into World War II and the war in Europe.
 Later Steve flew with the US Army Air Force and would become a double ace.
 After the war he served as a test pilot and saw duty in Vietnam, before retiring as a colonel in 1973.

-The Hall of Fame Gala Celebration is scheduled for Saturday evening, October 25, 2008 in the Pavilion of Flight in the San Diego Air & Space Museum.www.sandiegoairandspace.org
+The Hall of Fame Gala Celebration is scheduled for Saturday evening, October 25, 2008 in the Pavilion of Flight in the San Diego Air & Space Museum.For more information please call (619) 234-8291 or visit www.sandiegoairandspace.org.

 The San Diego Air & Space Museum is California’s Official Air & Space Museum and Education Center.
 The Museum is an affiliate of the Smithsonian Institution and it was the first aero-themed museum to be accredited by the American Association of Museums.
 Currently on display: STAR TREK THE EXHIBITION, an interactive display of Star Trek sets, props, costumes, and memorabilia.
 Visit www.startrektickets.com for more information.
 The Museum is located at 2001 Pan American Plaza, Balboa Park, San Diego 92101.
 The Museum and Gift Store are open daily from 10:00 AM - 6:00 PM, with admissions until 5:30 PM.
 Closed Thanksgiving Day, Christmas Day and New Year’s Day.